GSA/challenges-and-prizes/_all-challenges/1171-blazing-new-trails-for-direct-support-professionals-working-in-the-community.md

 ---
 ### Description

 The Administration for Community Living (ACL), U.S. Department of Health and Human Services (HHS) is announcing a competition to strengthen the Direct Support Professional (DSP) workforce and overall stability of home and community based services (HCBS) for individuals with intellectual and developmental disabilities (ID/DD).
-To achieve this, the *Blazing New Trails for Direct Support Professionals Working in the Community* challenge seeks to engage the marketplace to innovate, pilot, and expand innovations that will transform the DSP workforce.
+To achieve this, the *Blazing New Trails for Community Based Direct Support Professionals* challenge seeks to engage the marketplace to innovate, pilot, and expand innovations that will transform the DSP workforce.

 When Americans with disabilities live independently, fully included in communities across our Nation – with the right supports in place – they are happier and healthier.
 Often, DSPs have a critical role to sustaining the independence of individuals with ID/DD.
 DSPs support individuals in making informed decisions, understanding risk, exercising their rights and choosing personal care support which facilitate the ability of individuals with ID/DD to pursue their individualized pathways to fully participate in the life of communities where we live.